notunk0wn23/Cypher/README.md

 Too many companies have powerful AI models that can do so much more through raw text communication, but chose not to.
 I actually *want* to use my AI for cool things.

 ### Customization
 AI should adapt to you, not the other way round.
-We give full control over how things act; Tools,
+We give full control over how things act; Tools, Prompts, Memories, all of it.

 ### Privacy
 Let me make this much clear: